Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.1/components/orange-navbar.md

 ## Navigation under

-A Navigation under bar is a simple navigation bar `<nav>`, different than a Supra bar.
+A Navigation under bar is a simple navigation bar, different than a Supra bar.
 It can be used as a last part of an Orange navbar whenever your header may have too many items to stand on one line.

 It should be visible only for the larger screens (`lg` to `xxl` breakpoints) using `.navbar-expand-*`.